Graduate Programs & Certificates

 Meeting the diverse needs of communities across the commonwealth,Virginia Tech’s regional Commonwealth Campus Centers bring the rich resources of the university to campus centers in Abingdon, Critz, Richmond, Roanoke, and Hampton Roads.
 Each center offers an array of educational services that allow easy access to adult learners seeking higher education opportunities while juggling a demanding home life and a busy work schedule.

 The Professional MBA program allows full-time professionals to earn a MBA in two years while continuing to work.
 Classes meet one weekend a month, alternating between Virginia Tech facilities in Roanoke and Richmond, plus weekly online.
 The program is cohort-based and starts each fall.
 Students will gain understanding of general business disciplines, including finance, accounting, marketing, leadership and more.
-Classes are limited to 40 students and the deadline to apply is May 1st
+Classes are limited to 40 students.
+There are seasonal deadlines.

 The program is targeted to full-time students and requires 60 semester hours of course work including a 600-hour internship.
 Students complete coursework that satisfies Virginia School of Licensure (K-12), Virginia Licensed Professional Counselor (LPC), and National Counselor Certification (NCC).
-The program is CACREP accredited and the deadline to apply is February 1st.
+The program is CACREP accredited.
+Please check the website below for deadline information.

 This endorsement enables successful candidates to work as reading specialists in elementary, middle, or high schools.
 The program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and the International Reading Association.

 Contact: Heidi Anne Mesmer, (540) 231-8343

 The Mathematics Specialist program is designed for teachers in grades K-8.
 The program leads to a MAED or Education Specialist degree (EDS) in Curriculum and Instruction.